Bryan Cranston: Interests

-Politics
+Political views

 Cranston is a Democrat.
-He supports abortion rights, decriminalizing marijuana, teaching critical race theory, and gun control.
+He supports abortion rights, decriminalizing marijuana, same-sex marriage, and gun control.

 Cranston supported Hillary Clinton in the 2016 United States presidential election and opposed the candidacy of Donald Trump.
-However, upon Trump becoming president Cranston expressed disappointment with those who hoped for Trump failing saying "President Trump is not the person who I wanted to be in that office, and I’ve been very open about that.
+However, upon Trump becoming president, Cranston expressed disappointment with those who hoped Trump would fail: "President Trump is not the person who I wanted to be in that office, and I've been very open about that.
 That being said, he is the president.
 If he fails, the country is in jeopardy.
 It would be egotistical for anyone to say, 'I hope he fails.'
-To that person I would say, fuck you".
+To that person I would say, fuck you."
+He openly criticized Trump in a 2023 interview on CNN, where he stated "The 'Make America Great Again' – my comment is: Do you accept that that could possibly be construed as a racist remark?
+And most people, a lot of people go, 'How could that be racist?
+Make America Great Again?'
+I said, 'So just ask yourself from an African American experience, when was it ever great in America for the African American?
+When was it great?
+If you're making it great again, it's not including them."
+He supported the Democratic candidate Kamala Harris in the 2024 presidential election.